Tag: Jim Shannon

 Jim Shannon – 2014 Parliamentary Question to the Cabinet Office

-To ask the Minister for the Cabinet Office, how many employed people worked from home in each of the last five years.
+To ask the Minister for the Cabinet Office, how many people have been diagnosed with ovarian cancer in each of the last three years; and what the survival rate of women with ovarian cancer has been in each of the last three years.

 The information requested falls within the responsibility of the UK Statistics Authority.
 I have asked the Authority to reply.